mongodb/docs/source/includes/steps-ear-allow-access-via-control-plane.rst

 .. procedure::
    :style: normal

-   .. step:: Send a GET request to the ``returnAllControlPlaneIPAddresses`` endpoint.
+   .. step:: Send a GET request to the ``returnAllControlPlaneIpAddresses`` endpoint.

-      The :oas-atlas-op:`API endpoint </returnAllControlPlaneIPAddresses>`
+      The :oas-atlas-op:`API endpoint </returnAllControlPlaneIpAddresses>`
       returns a list of inbound and outbound |service| control plane IP addresses in CIDR categorized by cloud provider and region.
 To learn more, see the prerequisites for managing  customer keys with